lancewood1/cloud-native-course-errata/README.md

 - How could you determine if your application has been crashing?
 - What are 4 HA features in PCF?

+### Services
+- What does "create service" do?
+What about "bind service"?
+- What is the difference between "restart" and "restaging"?
+- What is the difference between "managed service" and "non-managed service"?
+  Is there a way to make your "non-managed service" "managed service"?

 ### Spring Boot
 #### Spring vs. Spring Boot